Derek Sanderson Jeter

 Pro baseball accomplishments

 Jeter was named Baseball America Minor League Player of the Year as well as Florida State League MVP in 1994 and made his major league debut on May 29, 1995, just a month before turning 21.
-He showed enough talent to replace incumbent Yankee shortstop Tony Fernandez and earn a starting spot on the team in 1996.
+At the time, he was an injury replacement for incumbent SS Tony Fernandez, and was given an opportunity only after Robert Eenhoorn had failed to impress.
+He went 0 for 5 in his debut, but hit a reasonable .235 in 13 games before being sent down on June 11th (along with a young pitcher named Mariano Rivera) as the Yankees were in a win-now mode and did not want to go through the growing pains of breaking in a young shortstop.
+Still, he showed enough talent in that stint and a brief September call-up to be given the chance to replace Fernandez and earn a starting spot on the team in 1996.
 It didn't take long for the Yankee faithful to take to Jeter, as he earned Rookie of the Year honors by having a solid all-around year in which he hit .314.
 He saved his best for the postseason, where he batted .361 in 15 playoff games en route to the Yankees' first world title in 18 years.
 One of Jeter's biggest hits that postseason, a home run he hit in the 8th inning of Game 1 of the American League Championship Series, proved both memorable and controversial.
 Jeter lined an outside pitch from Baltimore Orioles pitcher Armando Benitez into the right-field seats for a game-tying home run.
 However, replays clearly showed that 12-year-old Yankee fan Jeffrey Maier reached over the wall into the field of play and caught the ball, thereby depriving Oriole outfielder Tony Tarasco the opportunity of making a play.
 Despite protests from the Orioles, the home run call was upheld, which allowed the Yankees to tie and eventually win the game in extra innings.
 It was around this time he got the nickname Captain Intangibles.

 During his rookie season the young shortstop gained instant fame and soon became a regular subject in the local newspapers' gossip columns.
 A highly eligible bachelor in New York with matinee idol looks, his love life became a hot topic among the press, most notably his relationship in 1998 with pop star Mariah Carey.
 Despite being fiercely protective of his privacy, Jeter's dating status has continued to receive intense coverage.
 Jeter has been linked romantically to former Miss Universe Lara Dutta, actresses Jordana Brewster, Scarlett Johansson and Jessica Alba, and MTV personality Vanessa Minnillo, among others.

 1999 showed more progress, as Jeter reached career highs in batting average, home runs, RBIs and walks, and led the AL in hits with 219.
+He started that season by reaching base at least once in his first 53 games from the start of the season, a major league record which still stands.
 During the 2000 season, he was voted the MVP of the 2000 All-Star Game, and then World Series MVP, as the Yankees defeated the New York Mets in the Subway Series.

 After a disappointing season for both him and the Yankees in 2008, Jeter came back strong in 2009, batting .334 with 212 hits, 27 doubles, 18 homers and 107 runs.
 He won both the Gold Glove and Silver Slugger Award at shortstop, then was one of the keys to the Yankees winning their first Championship since 2000.
 He batted .407 in the World Series as the Yankees defeated the Philadelphia Phillies, 4 games to 2.
 During the season, he passed Lou Gehrig for most hits in franchise history.
 He also had the most hits in history by a shortstop, with 2904 at the end of 2010.